jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

   - Definitions of words
 - opf file
   - ISO 639-1 language code for languages
-  - defautl lookup index if more than one index
+  - default lookup index if more than one index

 `kindlegen.exe [filename.opf] -c2 –verbose -dont_append_source`